hustcer/nushell.github.io/.ebook-pub/commands/overlay_hide.md

 ## Parameters

-- `name`: Overlay to hide
+- `name`: Overlay to hide.
-- `--keep-custom`: Keep all newly added commands and aliases in the next activated overlay
+- `--keep-custom`: Keep all newly added commands and aliases in the next activated overlay.
 - `--keep-env {list<string>}`: List of environment variables to keep in the next activated overlay

 ## Input/output types: